domRiddle/ASF/Configuration.md

 `ASF.json` is a global ASF configuration file.
 This config is used for specifying how ASF behaves as a process, which affects all of the bots and program itself.
 You can find global properties there, such as ASF process owner, auto-updates or debugging.

 `BotName.json` is a config of given bot instance.
 This config is used for specifying how given bot instance behaves, therefore those settings are specific to that bot only and not shared across other ones.
 This allows you to configure bots with various different settings and not necessarily all of them working in exactly the same way.
+Every bot is named using unique identifier, chosen by you in place of `BotName`.

 Apart from config files, ASF also uses `config` directory for storing databases.